GPS Watches: GPS for Running and Motion Sports

-One of the most significant recent additions to the world of high tech sports watches is the GPS Watch.
+One of the most significant recent advancements in the world of high tech sports watches is the GPS Watch.
 With GPS technology becoming far more common in the consumer market, companies have been quick to add the technology to their repertoire.
 The result.
 A wide range of exciting new GPS Watches for the athlete to choose from.

 A modern sports watch distance tracker that utilizes the power of GPS, is a tool that can be utilized in a variety of different sports and outdoor activities, especially those where tracking motion is of some benefit to the wearer.
 Knowing one’s instantaneous speed, pace can be extremely advantageous to know in a sport like running or cycling where speed is of the essence as can knowing the overall distance you have covered in the course of a workout and GPS running watches tell you just that.